rspamd/rspamd/about.md

 * **DKIM module** validates message's cryptographic signature against public key placed in the DNS record of sender's domain.
 Like SPF, this technique is widely spread and allows to validate that a message is sent from that specific domain.

+* **DMARC module** validates the joint SPF and DKIM policies for a sender and evaluates if there are additional restrictions.
+Rspamd also support storing report data within [redis](http://redis.io) storage.

 * **DNS black lists** allows to estimate reputation of sender's IP address or network.
 Rspamd uses a number of DNS lists including such lists as